apoluekt/TFA2/doc/01_installation.md

 ```
 conda install -c conda-forge root
 ```
+This will add another 2 Gb to your `conda` environment.

 If you want to use `rootpy` and/or `root-numpy` as an interface between `numpy` and `ROOT`, these have to be installed with `pip`:
 ```
 pip install --user rootpy